Citywest: Geography

 The River Camac flows north of the business campus, and two of its tributaries pass through it.

 Access and transport

 Following the opening of the original business park, the N82 National road joining the N81 to the Naas dual carriageway was re-routed through the site, having previously passed through the village of Saggart.

-Dublin Bus routes 65b, 69, 69x, 77a, 77x, and the 175 by Go-Ahead Ireland, as well as feeder services to Tallaght, and a private commuter bus operated by the business campus management, serve the campus.
+Dublin Bus routes 65b, 69, 69x, 77a, 77x, and the S8 and the W6 by Go-Ahead Ireland, as well as feeder services to Tallaght, and a private commuter bus operated by the business campus management, serve the campus.

 Luas

 The Luas Line A1 Citywest extension, from Belgard to Saggart, was officially opened at Citywest Drive on 2 July 2011 by the Minister for Transport Leo Varadkar.
 The following stops were constructed on the line - Fettercairn, Cheeverstown, Citywest Campus, Fortunestown (also serving Citywest Shopping Centre) and Saggart (also serving the Citywest Hotel and its golf course and convention centre).
 Citywest Campus is the main stop for the business campus, but parts are also served by Cheeverstown and Fortunestown stops.
 A park-and-ride facility was constructed at the Cheeverstown stop.